AnandTenneti/SampleProject/README.md

 <h2>Introduction</h2>

 **
-In the reference site  <a href="http://uitestingplayground.com/">UI Test Automation Playground</a>, different scenarios are provided for automation.
+In the reference site  [UI Test Automation Playground](http://uitestingplayground.com/), different scenarios are provided for automation.

 Designed and implemented an automation framework covering the scenarios using WebDriver and Java **